viktorcessan/CostAnalysis/fixes.md

 - Fix hierarchy levels: put restrictions in relation to the number of teams
 - Fix formula accordeons
-- Fix LLM templates: One per type: base, target, team dependency. for base and target, make it depend on team or ticket.
-Be sure math matches results in chatgpt
 - In base and target, the input boxes arrows hide some of the units.
 - From target, add hourly rate for the ticket system